Alumni Stories

 Adrienne Tarver

 When my high school team, Park School of Baltimore, won our conference championship my senior year against one of our rival schools.
-It was the perfect end to my high school career.
+It was the perfect end to my high school career.Ā

-Adrienne recently graduated from Columbia Law School where she was a member of the Columbia Law Review, the Black Law Students Association, and the High School Law Institute.
-She is now a Judicial Law Clerk in Illinois, and prior to that, she was an associate attorney at Sidley Austin LLP in Chicago.
+Adrienne graduated from Columbia Law School where she was a member of the Columbia Law Review, the Black Law Students Association, and the High School Law Institute.
+She is currently an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in San Francisco, California.
+Previously, she had been an associate at a firm in Denver, Colorado, a Judicial Law Clerk in Illinois, and an associate attorney at a firm in Chicago.
 Before attending law school, Adrienne worked as a Commercial Credit Analyst at BMO Harris Bank in Chicago, as well as a mentor in the Chicago Scholars Foundation program, guiding under-resourced high school seniors through the college application process.
-While at Yale, she majored in Economics and African American Studies.
+While atĀ Yale, she majored inĀ Economics and African American Studies.Ā

 Class of 2004